 ‘It did not work at all!’
 Comfort says.
 ‘He just couldn’t get a whole lot of public support behind it, people couldn’t be persuaded to not have kids.’

 But eugenics didn’t end with Galton.
-Across the Atlantic, in the late 19th and early 20th century America, the idea of a human hereditary advantage gained a different kind of traction.
+Across the Atlantic, in late 19th and early 20th century America, the idea of human hereditary advantage gained a different kind of traction.

 ‘This is a time of great racial tension in the United States, and so whereas in Britain the society’s worst members were considered to be the lower classes, in the United States the “worst” members of society were blacks and immigrants,’ says Comfort.